3264876581/goAstar/README.md

 # Example main

-if you want to change Obstacle or road，please before PathFind
+if you want to change Obstacle or road，please do it before PathFind

 ```go
 func main() {